MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 >
 > In this lab, your results for data might vary.
 The reason is because Power Apps uses OpenAI to generate data for the lab and the data changes daily.

-### Create a Real Estate Property table using Copilot
+### Create the Real Estate Property table using Copilot

 1. Sign in to Power Apps at `https://make.powerapps.com`.